-PS: Be on the lookout for the fourth edition of our magazine Your Beauty, which should hit the stands mid-January.
+PS: Be on the lookout for the fifth edition of our magazine Your Beauty, which should hit the stands mid-January.
 To make sure you get your free copy when it comes out, just fill out the form here and we’ll pop it in the mail to you right away.

 All the best,

 This blog was originally written by Dr. Reath in November 2012 and has been updated with our new favorite products for winter skin.